laxmareddy523/pets-app/README.md

-# Pet shop test
+# Pet shop Apllication ReactJS

 This is the app architecture that present the preparation when we start a project.
 This information will help all developers understand the overall concept and start building a highly scalable product.

 # Steps to build the project

 1. Created mock API for testing the application

 1.1 http://5d1b2429dd81710014e883b4.mockapi.io/owners